WHAT IS F4V?

 Because it uses the H.264 codec, F4V requires more computing power than FLV but has better video quality.
 Another significant difference is F4V’s support for the 3GPP Timed Text specification that is a standardized subtitle format.
 Also, Flash Player supports hardware-accelerated video playback for F4V files.

-Adobe Flash Player, Windows Media Player, Windows Photo Gallery Viewer, VLC
+Adobe Flash Player, Windows Media Player, Windows Photo Gallery Viewer, and VLC